Picture for illustrative purposes only.

 Update: As of June 16, authorities announced new deadline of October 1, 2023 for qualified employees to complete their application or face a Dh400 fine.

 The Unemployment Insurance Scheme, which is part of the UAE’s Unemployment Insurance Law, aims to provide cash compensation to employees in case they lose their jobs.
 Here’s all you need to know:

 Under the insurance scheme, employees in the private sector and UAE government will be provided with cash compensation for up to three months in the event of job termination for reasons beyond their control.

 The insurance scheme is paid by the employee.

-Federal government and private sector employees must subscribe to the scheme from January 1, 2023.
+Federal government and private sector employees must subscribe to the scheme.
 Freelance workers may also subscribe to the insurance scheme.

 Those excluded from the insurance scheme include investors – owners of establishments in which he or she works, domestic helpers, employees with a temporary employment contract, juveniles under 18 years of age, and retirees who receive a retirement pension and have joined a new job.

 Those earning a basic monthly salary of Dh16,000 or less will pay Dh5 per month (or Dh60 annually).
 Those earning a basic salary of more than Dh16,000 will pay Dh10 per month (or Dh120 annually).
 The payment can be made by the employee monthly, quarterly, half-yearly, or on an annual basis.
 The value of the insurance policy is subject to value-added tax (VAT).

 If the insured fails to pay the insurance premiums for more than three months from the due date, the insurance certificate will be canceled, and a penalty of Dh200 will be imposed.